tuneinsight/lattigo/README.md

 ## References

-1. Efficient Bootstrapping for ApproximateHomomorphic Encryption with Non-Sparse Keys (<https://eprint.iacr.org/2020/1203>)
+1. Efficient Bootstrapping for Approximate Homomorphic Encryption with Non-Sparse Keys (<https://eprint.iacr.org/2020/1203>)
 1. Bootstrapping for Approximate Homomorphic Encryption with Negligible Failure-Probability by Using Sparse-Secret Encapsulation
    (<https://eprint.iacr.org/2022/024>)